 When you engage me, I will share my experiences as I have worked with many Toronto-based SEO digital marketing companies and a few from the U.S. and U.K. When a client has an existing agency relationship, I’m pleased to work with that company which increases my breadth of best practices (and “not so” best practices).
 This is important for my currency – skill set.
 These experiences compliment the ongoing professional development through attending conferences, reading and synthesizing authoritative blogs which include:

 Like the former Premier, I’m a straight-shooter, and if you find my style too direct, I am not the right marketing consultant for you.
 I candidly admitted my SEO knowledge and how I keep current.
 I promise to work diligently upon your behalf to the best of my abilities, looking out for your interests at all times.

 You’ll have to read the other blogs to learn more SEO political lessons.
-Please subscribe to my blog to ensure that you don’t miss any SEO tips or other valuable marketing insight for your small business.

 If you are seeking help to evaluate the work and/or contract of your current SEO company – or – need support to research the right SEO company for your business, contact me for a free a consultation.
 I would be pleased to share best practices.

 Like what you've read?
 Please share this article, here: